At a Glance

 When you’re complete with the application, submit it and wait to be notified that you’re approved for the loan you want.
 When you’re approved, the lender will either:

-How to choose an online debt consolidation loan
+Choosing an online debt consolidation company

 Yes, some debt consolidation companies offer loans to people with poor credit.
 The downside is you may only qualify for a loan with a higher APR, or less favorable loan terms or amounts.
 If you have a bad credit score, take steps now to try and improve it before applying for a consolidation loan.

-Taking out a debt consolidation loan may initially lower your credit score due to the hard credit check, but over time, consolidating debt will actually help your credit score.
+Taking out a debt consolidation loan may initially lower your credit score due to the hard credit check, but over time, consolidating debt will help your credit score.
 This is because you will lower your credit utilization ratio, which measures how much credit you’re using, and it may also improve your payment history.